State energy regulators extend moratorium on Georgia Power service disconnections

 Customers won’t be cut off until the PSC decides to terminate the suspension of disconnections, subject to input from Georgia Power.

-“There’s nothing more important right now than making sure everybody has electricity in their home,” commission Chairman Chuck Eaton said before Tuesday’s vote.
+“There’s nothing more important right now than making sure everybody has electricity in their home,” commission Chairman Chuck Eaton said before the vote.
 “We need to be encouraging people to use their homes.”

+“We recognize the extraordinary burden the COVID-19 pandemic has put upon our state and our customers,” added Paul Bowers, chairman, president and CEO of Georgia Power.
+“We commend the commissioners for their vote to extend the disconnect suspension and allow for special customer payment provisions.

+“It is going to take all of us continuing to think about how we can support each other to see our communities through this uncertain time.”

 The Atlanta-based utility suspended service disconnections on March 14 as the coronavirus crisis was beginning to take hold on Georgia, with businesses significantly reducing their operations or shutting down entirely, resulting in massive worker layoffs.

 Cities and counties across the state began ordering residents to stay home unless they needed to shop for groceries or medicines or needed to go to essential jobs they couldn’t perform at home.
-Those local orders were subsequently superseded by the statewide shelter-in-place order Gov. Brian Kemp imposed late last week.
+Those local orders were subsequently superseded by the statewide shelter-in-place order Gov. Brian Kemp imposed earlier this month.

 While the PSC resolution authorizes Georgia Power to dip into its storm damage reserves to help offset the costs of suspending service disconnections, it also acknowledges that won’t be enough to cover all of the financial impact the pandemic ultimately will have on the utility.